 +1 281 240-0881

 The basic equation for the calculation of Production Profiles was distilled from a very unique set of data that included open-hole logs and permeability derived from hundreds of pressure build-up well tests.
-This is relative permeability in actual in situ conditions with actual overall pressure and the direction of differential pressure.
+This is effective oil permeability in actual in situ conditions with actual overall pressure and the direction of differential pressure.
 This permeability defines actual well production and refers to the drainage area with a volume comparable to the log data average scale.
-The unique data set was instrumental in the development of the proprietary equation to correlate open-hole log data with relative permeability and actual production.
+The unique data set was instrumental in the development of the proprietary equation to correlate open-hole log data with effective oil permeability and actual production.

 The first successful industrial test of ShaleVision™ - prediction of the best entry point for a horizontal well was confirmed by selective fracking.